Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/aspose.slides/gradientstopcollection/add/_index.md

 ---
 title: add
-second_title: Aspose.Sildes for Node.js via Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs

-url: /node-java/aspose.slides/gradientstopcollection/add/
+url: /php-java/aspose.slides/gradientstopcollection/add/
 ---

-## add(float position, Color color)  function
+## add(float position, Color color)  method

  Creates the new gradient stop and adds it to the end of collection.